 FOR THE CAUSE

 There are a few easy ways to help raise money for CurePSP without even having to leave your computer!
-Take a minute and switch your search engine from Google, AOL, MSN, etc. to GoodSearch.
-GoodSearch is a search engine toolbar that automatically raises money for CurePSP every time you use it.
+Take a minute and sign up for Goodsearch and Ziggedy.
+Goodsearch is a search engine (powered by Yahoo!) that generates donations every time you use it.
 With Ziggedy, every time you shop online with thousands of potential retailers, you'll automatically generate funds for CurePSP without any cost to you.
 You can also do your online shopping using the AmazonSmile program.
 Get started on our online fundraising tools page!

 Have you gotten your CurePSP wristband or Hope bracelet yet?
 What about a CurePSP custom “I Hate PSP” t-shirt or an awareness ribbon magnet for your car?
 These gestures help create awareness about these rare neurodegenerative diseases, order yours today!

 BROADENING OUR REACH